Ok, I know that building your own yoga website can seem so overwhelming that you just don’t know where to start.

 Website themes help to keep the look and feel of your yoga brand consistent across your website without hiring a designer.
 You can easily and quickly change the theme template, images and words at the click of a button so again you don’t have to hire someone to do it for you.

 If you’re completely new to WordPress, I recommend using the Make theme by the Theme Foundry.
-It’s super easy for first time learners and to get a basic website up and running as quickly as possible.
+It’s super easy for first-time learners and to get a basic website up and running as quickly as possible.

-As your yoga brand gets bigger and better (as that’s the plan right?) you can scale up your website from a low cost theme to something more advanced as WordPress is so flexible.
+As your yoga brand gets bigger and better (as that’s the plan right?) you can scale up your website from a low-cost theme to something more advanced as WordPress is so flexible.

-So once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid for theme to give your yoga website an even more professional look.
+So once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid for a theme to give your yoga website an even more professional look.

 With WordPress the options are endless!